 One of the most important ways to avoid dehydration headache symptoms is to stay hydrated at all times.
 Remember, you lose fluids through normal bodily functions such as breathing, urinating, and sweating.
 Replacing those fluids maintains balance in your body and lessens the chance of dehydration.

 You can ensure you get enough fluids with a daily diet that includes water-rich fruits and vegetables such as watermelon, strawberries, cantaloupe, cucumber, and lettuce.
 But the majority of your fluid intake comes from, well, fluids.
-You can use tea, coffee, sports drinks, and juices to boost your fluid intake, but you need to be careful not to consume too many calories.
+You can use decaffeinated tea, sports drinks, and juices to boost your fluid intake, but you need to be careful not to consume too many calories.
+It’s also best to limit caffeinated or alcoholic drinks, which can dehydrate the body.
 That’s why water is an ideal choice for replenishing your body’s fluid levels.

 There are differing opinions on how much water is enough to drink on a daily basis to stay optimally hydrated.
 For instance, you could follow the U.S. National Academies of Sciences, Engineering, and Medicine recommendation for 11.5 cups of fluids per day for women and 15.5 cups for men.
 Meanwhile, Harvard Medical School suggests healthy individuals drink four to six cups of water each day.
 And then there is the often-repeated advice to aim for eight cups of water daily.
 Which one you choose depends on your personal preference and health status.
 For example, pregnant women or physically active people will need more fluids because of the demands placed on their bodies.